Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT

-In this work, we assume the two states as the $(0^{+}, 1^{+})$ chiral partners of the $(D_{s}, D_{s}^{*})$ doublet in HQET, and consider chiral symmetry-breaking corrections to the strong decays of $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, within the framework of heavy hadron chiral perturbation theory ($HH\chi PT$)\cite{chiraltheory}, which is a combination of HQET and chiral perturbation theory.
+To calculate the chiral-symmetry breaking corrections in $HH\chi PT$, a large amount of unknown coupling constants need to be determined with the experimentally measured decay rates of the $S$ doublet mesons listed in Table \ref{Dmesonsdata}.
+However, before 2015, there had existed a puzzle on the charged and neutral $0^{+}$ states $D_{0}^{*\pm}$ and $D_{0}^{*0}$ ever since they were discovered in 2004 \cite{Belle2004,FOCUSD00}, which are predicted to be degenerated in both masses and decay widths in the quark model \cite{Godfrey1991}.
+In other words, though their measured widths were degenerate within the errors, the measured masses were severely splitted, which would result in very different decay rates in $HH\chi PT$ because of the different phase spaces.
+But it is exciting that, in 2015, the new experiments on $D_{0}^{*\pm}$ done by LHCb collaboration \cite{LHCb15X,LHCb15Y} greatly suppressed the gap between the masses of $D_{0}^{*\pm}$ and $D_{0}^{*0}$:

+as can be seen from Table \ref{D00data}.
+This suppression helps to determine the chiral symmetry-breaking coupling constants and finally predict more accurately the decay rates of $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$.

+This paper is organized as follows.
 In Section \ref{sec2}, we incorporate the doublets into the effective heavy hadron chiral Lagrangian, which is written out to terms of next-to-leading order in $1/\Lambda_{\chi}$.
-In Section \ref{sec3}, we discuss single-pion decays of charmed heavy mesons and the corresponding beauty ones in the heavy quark spin-flavor symmetry.
-Numerical results are discussed in Section \ref{sec4}.
-This section also includes a brief summary.
+In Section \ref{sec3}, we discuss single-pion strong decays of charmed heavy mesons and the corresponding beauty ones in the heavy quark spin-flavor symmetry.
+Numerical calculation and the results are discussed in Section \ref{sec4}, including a brief summary.